 - Auxiliary menu:

-- Web - takes you to the user account folder list in the cloud.
+- Web – takes you to the user account folder list in the web portal.

-- Explore - takes you to the default folder path using your default file browser (e.g. Finder on a Mac).
+- Explore – takes you to the default folder path using your default file browser (e.g. Windows Explorer on Windows).

 - Folder list – shows all available and synchronised folders.